1995 Lincoln Continental

 • 3,094 POSTS

-When the belt breaks it also runs the water pump, without that the vehicle will overheat and could have caused internal damage to the engine, have the cars compresson checked to see if there is a blown head gasket, are you loosing any water?
-If you are, and you have a excessive amount of smoke comming from the exaust it could be the problem, on damp and rainy days cars do have some moisture in the exaust until the car has run and the moisture evaporates.
+when the belt breaks it also runs the water pump, without that the vehicle will overheat and could have caused internal damage to the engine, have the cars compresson checked to see if there is a blown head gasket, are you loosing any water? if you are, and you have a excessive amount of smoke comming from the exaust it could be the problem, on damp and rainy days cars do have some moisture in the exaust until the car has run and the moisture evaporates.

-Friday, May 4th, 2007 AT 8:02 AM
+May 4, 2007 at 8:02 AM